3D Globe

 Jesuit Compound in Telč (Actual Screenshot)

-Telč, a picturesque townlet and an UNESCO Site west of Moravia, has been culturally influenced by the Jesuit Society since the mid XVII. century.
-The impact is noticeable even now, by the presence of the respectable Jesuits college‑and‑church residential complex right at the town's main square.
+Telč, a picturesque townlet and an UNESCO Site, has been culturally influenced by the Jesuit Society since the mid XVII. century.
+The impact is still evidenced by presence of respectable Jesuits college complex right at the town's main square.

 The house sheltered monks in their Tertianship, hosted a public dispensary, and was even turned shortly to military quarters after the Jesuit Order suppression in 1773.